awslabs/aws-c-io/README.md

 for an example of how this works.

 In this example, we have a channel setup with an event loop which manages io event notifications.
 The first slot contains a socket handler.
-The socket handler will always context switch after reading 16kb to ensure fairness for other channels, but it doesn't have a window.
+The socket handler will read directly from the socket.
 The second slot has a TLS handler.
 Its only job is to encrypt/decrypt the data passed to it and pass it back to the channel.
 The third and final slot contains the actual application protocol handler (could be Http, SIP, RTP it doesn't really matter).

 The application protocol exposes an API to the application.
 As data is processed, we don't want to endlessly read, allocate,